-Upon their arrival, the Way to Happiness team met with the Jasov Mayor, main police officer and three Gypsy community representatives.
-The Gypsy representatives were asked what they think may happen if they took just one precept from The Way to Happiness–Safeguard and Improve Your Environment–and applied it well.
+Upon their arrival, the Way to Happiness team met with the Jasov mayor, main police officer and three Gypsy community representatives.
+The Gypsy representatives were asked what they think might happen if they took just one precept from The Way to Happiness–“Safeguard and Improve Your Environment”–and applied it well.
 The results of this meeting and this simple question were nothing short of amazing.
 A crew of forty Gypsy villagers has now become “sanitation experts” in Jasov, cleaning up the entire town.
 Jasov willingly provided the Gypsies with whatever supplies they needed, while the Gypsies and The Way to Happiness team supplied all the labor.
-Twelve tons of garbage were accumulated and disposed of in just over four hours, and within three days over one hundred fifty tons of garbage had been eliminated from the town.
+Twelve tons of garbage were accumulated and disposed of in just over four hours, and within three days over one hundred fifty tons of garbage had been removed from the town.
 Simultaneously, more than twenty-five hundred copies of The Way to Happiness were handed out to residents, so that they too could learn more about how to improve their own and others’ lives.

 While the town’s transformation from dirty and disgusting to clean and beautiful was no small thing in and of itself, there was a further transformation that held everyone in shock.
 Crime rates in the town and surrounding area plunged by forty percent, improving the safety and happiness of all residents.